ComicScrip/algos-cda-nov25/README.md

   - an `output.ts` file with the expected output
 - choose the challenge you want to work on, uncomment the `export default function ...` in the `answer.ts` file and try to solve it!
 Don't forget to read the challenge explaination and take a look, if needed to the `input.ts` and `output.ts` files!

 When you think you're good, then just save the `answers.ts` file and check the result in the console!
-If the live reloading is not working anymore, just relaunch `npm start`.
+If the live reloading is not working anymore, just relaunch `npm test`.

 ## Example

-_I did clone the repo, I did run `npm i` inside the repo and finally, I did run `npm start`!
+_I did clone the repo, I did run `npm i` inside the repo and finally, I did run `npm test`!
 I'm ready to rock!_

 _I want to work on the `./src/challenges/demo` challenge.
 I open `./src/challenges/demo/answer.ts` file to read the instructions, I take a look at the interfaces used at the end of the file.
 I'm still not completly sure about what I have to do, so I glance at `./src/challenges/input.ts` and `./src/challenges/demo/ouput.ts` files to see what will be submitted to my function, and what is the expected result!_